arj03/ssb-browser-demo/README.md

 ![Screenshot of ssb browser demo][screenshot]

 A secure scuttlebutt client interface in the browser.
+Built using [ssb-browser-core].
 This was originally made as a demo for my bornhack [talk][bornhack-talk].

 The client was made for two purposes: test ssb in a browser and for evaluating different partial replication strategies.